GeminiDRSoftware/DRAGONS/doc/DRAGONS/development/contributing.rst

 Code Review
 -----------

-.. warning:: Current staffing will not permit us to review and incorporate large pull requests.
-If you're unsure if your idea is too large, you can raise an issue before you start coding anything.

-   Minor fixes are always welcome!

 Once a PR has been made and marked ready for review, you will be assigned one or more core developers to review your code.
 Depending on the scope and